-Devices which are to be indicated zonally by the panel, i.e. sensors, call points, zone modules and input modules must be assigned to a zone in the range 1 to 16.
-ALM device types (sounders) can be assigned to a zone in the range 1 to 16, or to 'Alarms'.
-Sounders assigned to a specific zone operate when a device in the same zone is active.
+Devices which are to be indicated zonally by the panel, i.e. sensors, call points, zone modules and input modules must be assigned to a zone in the range 1 to 64.
+SDR device types (sounders) can be assigned to a zone in the range 1 to 64.
+Sounders assigned to a specific zone operate according to output response settings.
 All other sounders are either silent or pulsed, depending on the 'default ringing mode' which is selected in the edit screen.